sidchopra13/Nitro-Notes/README.md

 <!-- Description -->
 ## Description

 Hey!
 Welcome to Nitro Notes!
-This is just a on the go notes taking web application I built from learning React.js.
+This is just an on the go notes taking web application I built from learning React.js.

 This web app uses Node.js for backend.
-I have used Express.js for serving static files, using middlewares and generating URL's for blogs with routes.
-The main part of the app is based on EJS, which is a template engine.
-As soon as you publish the blog, it gets saved on the MongoDB database with Mongoose and a new `div` is generated for your blogs.
-A new URL is also generated, as `/posts/your-title` by which you can access your blog.
-The compose blog page can be found at `/compose/`.
-All the blogs are saved on a MongoDB database, which is served with MongoDB Atlas service.
-All these CRUD operations are carried out on MongoDB with Mongoose.
+The main part of the app is based on React.js, which is a javascript library.
+As soon as you publish the note by clicking on the `+` button it gets displayed on the homepage.
+If you have completed the task you can use the `Delete icon` button to delete the note.
+Have fun while using it! :)

 <!-- Technologies -->